cwilby/edamam-api/README.md

 Edamam-node is a Node.js helper library for the [Edamam](https://edamam.com) nutritional API.

-Full documentation for their services can be found [here](https://developer.edamam.com/) under the Documentation tab.
+Full documentation for Edamam's services can be found [here](https://developer.edamam.com/) under the Documentation tab.

 ## Installation